tribblix/build/patches/openjdk20/README.txt

 The big diff in src/java.base/unix/native/libjava/TimeZone_md.c appears to only be relevant to 32-bit solaris

+Test builds with different C standards.
+With -std=gnu11, everything is fine; with -std=c11 or c99, build fails with our own headers (around signals, eg sigaction and friends, and presumably more).

 Remove src/hotspot/os_cpu/solaris_x86/count_trailing_zeros_solaris_x86.hpp

 Tidy up atomic_solaris_x86.hpp, remove Studio support;